MarsUniversity/ece387-robotics/website/guides/software_install/readme.md

 1. Grab the python package from [https://www.python.org/downloads/windows/](https://www.python.org/downloads/windows/)
-1. You should have something like `python-2.7.14.amd64.msi` which is the x86-64 MSI installer, run that and install the software to your C: drive
+1. You should have something like `python-2.7.14.amd64.msi` which is the x86-64 MSI installer, run that and install the software to your C: drive.
+Just take all of the default options.
+You should end up with C:/Python27 on your hard drive.
+If not, you did something wrong.
+Uninstall and try again.
 1. Open a bash window
 1. Update your software with: `pip install -U pip setuptools wheel`
-1. Then install other python libraries: `pip install -U ar_markers future pysparklines pyserial the-collector numpy PyYAML nose simplejson fake-rpi build-utils`
+1. Then install other python libraries: `pip install -U ar_markers future pysparklines pyserial the_collector numpy PyYAML nose simplejson fake-rpi build-utils`
+1. Now do `pip list` and you should see each one of the above libraries installed.
+Some of these will pull in other libraries too, so they maybe more than just the above.

 ## OpenCV 3.4.0 (or newest)